Financial-Times/dotcom-page-kit/docs/guides/extending-webpack-and-babel.md

 }
 ```

-Webpack [rules] and [plugin] options are the supplementary resources that are commonly published, and they are published from both the [Page Kit CLI] and [individual plugins].
+Webpack [rules] and [plugin] options are the supplementary resources that are commonly published, and they are published from both the [Page Kit CLI] and individual plugins.
 So for a list of all the resources that will be published during the life cycle of invoking the `anvil build` CLI command, see the README documentation of both the CLI and the plugins that will be used.

 [rules]: https://webpack.js.org/configuration/module/#modulerules
 [plugin]: https://webpack.js.org/plugins/
 [unsafe]: #array-items-of-note-should-be-published-for-amendment
 [Page Kit CLI]: https://github.com/Financial-Times/anvil/tree/master/packages/dotcom-page-kit-cli
 [clean-webpack-plugin]: https://github.com/johnagan/clean-webpack-plugin
-[individual plugins]: #existing-plugins

 ## Publishing resources from plugins